S3-working-group/s3-practical-guide/docs/all.md

 When people think of governance, they often think of corporate governance — the system of rules, practices, and processes for directing and controlling an organization.
 Traditionally, many of these decisions are seen as the domain of managers and boards of directors, and implemented through hierarchical structures for control and accountability.
 However, governance as we define and use the term in the context of S3 is broader.
 Governance occurs at all levels throughout an organization, including within teams and even at the individual level, with many people making and contributing to governance, often without being aware of it.
 This broader view of governance reveals why it's valuable for everyone in an organization to understand the concept, how to approach governance, and how it applies to their daily work.

 Regardless of how you distribute responsibility for governance throughout the organization, whether it's more centralized or more distributed, you need clear guidelines and constraints that enable smooth collaboration between teams and individuals and support achieving both long-term and short-term objectives.
 In S3, we refer to these guidelines and constraints created through governance as **policy**.
-Policies guide and constrain people in relation to significant matters such as strategy, priorities, distribution of responsibilities and power to influence, work processes, and many decisions about products and services.
+Policies guide and constrain people in relation to significant matters such as strategy, priorities, distribution of responsibilities and authority to influence, work processes, and many decisions about products and services.

 While decisions with short-term consequences can easily be amended on the spot, making and evolving policies is more consequential because such decisions usually constrain people's behavior and activities for extended periods of time.
 To ensure policies become and remain fit for purpose, we recommend a more _participatory and deliberate approach to decision-making_